 The Crespi Man Fund (CMF) is the financial heart and soul of the school and helps sustain Crespi's exceptional programs and activities.
 The gifts made by donors on an annual basis benefit every student, every program, every day and support the operation and mission of the school.
-Parents are asked to consider a minimum gift to the CMF of \$2,000 annually, but we welcome donations of any size because all gifts matter.
-With a minimum gift of \$2,000, parents will receive two complimentary tickets to our spring gala, CAPER.
-The Advancement Committee strives for 100% parent participation in the CMF.
+Parents are asked to consider a minimum gift to the CMF of \$2,000 annually, but we welcome donations of any size, because all gifts matter.
+With a minimum gift of \$2,000 parents will receive two complimentary tickets to our spring gala, CAPER.